NASA-DEVELOP/dnppy/docs/source/overview.rst

 .. rubric:: \\dnppy_install

 Contains each module of dnppy which is installed on setup.
-Read more about the modules on the modules page
+:doc:`Read more about the modules <whatnow>`

 .. rubric:: \\docs

-The folder containing the source rst files used to automatically generate this doc website
+The folder containing the source rst files used to automatically generate these documentation pages.
+:doc:`Read more about how docs are built and contributed to <dev_pages/doc>`

 .. rubric:: \\undeployed